 DO NOT make this mistake.
 You MUST maintain your lower-intensity aerobic volume and add this training on top of that.
 If you don’t, the gains you see will be quick (10–20 percent in only a few workouts) followed at first by a plateau and later a decline in performance.

-Bearing in mind the above warning: After you have gone though an extensive (how extensive?
+Bearing in mind the above warning, after you have gone though an extensive (how extensive?
 See note below) aerobic base-building period and elevated your Aerobic Threshold to it highest level for the current training cycle, you are ready to start adding some ME training to your program.

-We like to see our athletes have their AeT be within 10 percent of their AnT as measured by heart rate before they begin this program.
 If you are aerobically deficient, then you still have big gains to make by focusing on your aerobic system, which will make this training more effective.
 See our article on aerobic and anaerobic self-assessment for more.

 The simplest way to increase the ME training effect of your workouts is to add resistance while doing some of your high-intensity (Z3–Z4) workouts.
 Our favored way of doing this is to use water jugs in a backpack so that the water can be dumped out at the top and you won’t beat your legs up so badly while coming down.
 (Note: Some climbers will find great benefit from carrying the weight down steep hills as well for the strength and stability training it affords, but if you do this know that your knees may suffer for it.)